Item 30: Write more than unit tests

 use super::*

 to pull in everything from the parent module under test.
-This makes it more convenient to add tests (and is an exception to the general advice of Item 23 to avoid wildcard imports). - A unit test has the ability to use anything from the parent module, whether it is
+This makes it more convenient to add tests (and is an exception to the general advice in Item 23 to avoid wildcard imports). - The normal visibility rules for modules mean that a unit test has the ability to use anything from the parent module,

 pub

 or not.
-This allows for "whitebox" testing of the code, where the unit tests exercise internal features that aren't visible to normal users. - The test code makes use of
+This allows for "open-box" testing of the code, where the unit tests exercise internal features that aren't visible to normal users. - The test code makes use of

-for its expected results; the advice of Item 18 isn't really relevant for test-only code, wherepanic!
+for its expected results.
+The advice in Item 18 isn't really relevant for test-only code, wherepanic!

 is used to signal a failing test.
 Similarly, the test code also checks expected results withassert_eq!